symfony/symfony-docs/controller/argument_value_resolver.rst

             ;
         };

-While adding a priority is optional, it's recommended to add one to make sure the expected value is injected.
+While adding a priority is optional,it is recommended to add one to make sure the expected value is injected.
 The built-in ``RequestAttributeValueResolver``, which fetches attributes from the ``Request``, has a priority of ``100``.
 If your resolver also fetches ``Request`` attributes, set a priority of ``100`` or more.